opencontainers/runc/man/runc-ps.8.md

 # OPTIONS
 **--format** _value_, **-f** _value_	select one of: _table_ (default) or _json_

-**--print-descriptors**			print the list of supported format descriptors
+**--list-descriptors**			print the list of supported format descriptors

 [_format descriptors_] is a list of space separated AIX style format descriptors.
 When no format descriptors are specified, **runc** **ps** will use a set of descriptors to simulate `ps -ef` output.
 These are: _user_, _pid_, _ppid_, _pcpu_, _etime_, _tty_, _time_, _comm_.